aptech/docs/docs/data-management/programmatic-import.rst

   row = 1;

   // Get cell types
-  cell_types = xlsGetSheetTypes(fname, sheet, row);
+  cell_types = xlsGetCellTypes(fname, sheet, row);

-Full details and more examples can be found in the Command Reference page for :func:`xlsGetSheetTypes`.
+Full details and more examples can be found in the Command Reference page for :func:`xlsGetCellTypes`.

 Merging dataframes
 --------------------------